STEM Careers, Pathways, Choices . . . a couple things to consider

 The Engineer in the Box Spring Short version: knowing the police were looking for him, a young, 20-something male realized he needed to hide.
 He constructed a secure and comfortable hiding spot inside a box spring mattress.
 He was ultimately located.
 Absurd?
 Maybe, but let’s break this down.
 Critical thinking: check.
 Problem identified: check.
 Solution: check.
 We'llstop here and call his solution a prototype or proof-of-concept that didn’t quite work as he’d planned.
 Design failure is a scenario all too familiar to engineers everywhere, and terms like prototype design, iterations, and tweaks help describe the process.

 Now let’s look at Palmer Lucky, inventor of Oculus VR / Oculus Rift, virtual reality gaming.
 Home-schooled by his MOM, Palmer Lucky started taking community college courses at age 14 (or 15).
 He, too, built prototypes, experimented with electronics, and found paying work to support his genius.
 Oculus VR was purchased by Facebook for 2 billion dollars.
-Now in his early 20s, he continues to work at Oculus VR and pursue virtual reality technology.
+Now in his 20s, he continues to work in virtual reality technology.
 Which one of these young men grew up in rural America?
 If you guessed our box spring engineer you are correct.
 A young, rural student whose engineering instincts and mechanical aptitude were probably not identified in school.
 Maybe he didn’t have the stable home life of Palmer Lucky (who grew up in Long Beach, CA), maybe he didn’t have role models or mentors, and given the timeline, STEM programs hadn't reached his area.

 Technology does solve problems; we believe this to be self-evident.
 Online learning, blended learning can reach into the cornfields and pastures of this country, just like digital learning is impacting urban schools today.
 Both Scouting and 4H are reaching as far as resources can take them to get STEM into the hands of their constituencies.
 Internet access for all, computer science access for all must be a priority.
 We cannot afford to lose critical thinkers or overlook our skilled students; we must identify, support, and nurture.
 Over the years I have witnessed the “Blockbuster” mentality in classrooms too many times.
 Teachers want to teach the students who will become leaders in their fields.
 It's up to Moms and Dads to aid and encourage STEM careers.

-By 2020 - 26 BILLION connected devices will operate around the world.
+In 2020 - 26 BILLION connected devices will operate around the world.
 Who will make sure these work?
 24/7?
 And work fast.

 Only the light switch is connected here, circa 1960, typing.